-A program must address stipulations immediately and within two years must present evidence in a petition for stipulation removal that is sufficient to refute the deficiency.
+A program must address stipulations immediately and within two years must present evidence in its annual report to TEAC that is sufficient to refute the deficiency.
 A stipulation is recommended for removal by the Accreditation Panel and removed by the Accreditation Committee.